-Almost all thermostat problems, will have some effect on your engines performance.
+Almost all engine thermostat problems, will have some effect, on your engine’s performance.

-The thermostat is just a simple valve.
-It opens and closes in relation to engine coolant temperature.
+So, the engine thermostat, is just a simple valve.
+It opens and closes, in relation to your engine’s coolant temperature.

-Understanding How The Thermostat Works, To Avoid Thermostat Problems
+Understanding How The Thermostat Works, To Avoid Engine Thermostat Problems

-The thermostat starts off at a closed position, when you start the engine.
+So, the engine thermostat, starts off at a closed position, when you start the engine.
 Consequently, helping the engine reach its proper operating temperature.
-While the engine is running the coolant temperature slowly rises.
-As a result, making the thermostat begin to open.
-The opening allows warmer coolant in the engine to flow into the radiator.
-In turn, the water pump pushes lower-temperature coolant from the radiator into the engine.
+While the engine is running, the coolant temperature slowly rises.
+As a result, making the thermostat, begin to open.
+This opening, allows warmer coolant in the engine, to flow into the radiator.
+In turn, the water pump, pushes lower-temperature coolant; from the radiator into the engine.

-The Engine Must Be Allowed To Run In Closed Loop Mode
+Above All, The Engine, Must Be Allowed To Run, In Closed Loop Mode

 In open loop mode, the engine doesn’t listen to nobody.
 It just runs off a set of instructions; based on where the throttle is at, where the revs are, and so on.

 The sensor in question is, a lambda, oxygen or air/fuel ratio mixture sensor.